-The 80's were an odd time for the X-Men as Professor X decided to stay in space with his main squeeze, Lilandra, and left Magento in charge of the Xavier School.
-What seemed like a potentially bizarre idea turned out to be one of Uncanny's best runs.
+The 80's were an odd time for the X-Men as Professor X decided to stay in space with his main squeeze, Lilandra, and left Magneto in charge of the Xavier School.
+What seemed like a potentially bizarre idea turned out to be one of <I>Uncanny</I>'s best runs.
 Think about all the cool stuff we got this with this: Nightcrawler, Wolverine, and Colossus essentially became the mutant equivalent of the Fabulous Freebirds, newbies Shadowcat and Rogue getting some great development, and of course punk rock Storm fighting Cyclops for leadership. <p>While this line up is one of the shorter ones, Claremont evolved and pushed these characters and let them actually grow older and helped make way for the newer heroes that would soon join the X-ranks.
-Eventually, Magneto reverted back to villainy after he left the school as he blamed himself for Cypher's death, but also during this time we also were introduced to Magneto's Holocaust origin <p>Members: Magneto, Nightcrawler, Wolverine, Storm, Colossus, Kitty Pryde, Rogue, and Psylocke
+This era is also the indirect inspiration for the popular “Pryde of the X-Men” cartoon pilot, and the <i>X-Men</i> arcade game of the late ‘80’s, though Magneto is a villain in both of those. <p>Eventually, Magneto reverted back to villainy after he left the school as he blamed himself for Cypher's death, and for being unable to hold the school together, but not before great depth was added to his character, including his previously unseen past in the Holocaust. <p>Key Members: Magneto, Nightcrawler, Wolverine, Storm, Colossus, Kitty Pryde, Rogue, Cyclops, Dazzler, Longshot, and Psylocke

-While most of these adventures have been retconned or ignored by modern day canon, the First Class line up set the stage for what was the come.
-It introduced Hank McCoy as a brilliant jock and a bit of a prankster, Scott Summers as the shy and almost hesitant leader, Bobby Drake as the class clown, Jean Grey as the new girl on campus, and Warren Worthington III, the brash playboy who wasn't shy to say what was on his mind.
-This line up was also the longest running without any major shake ups.
-Of course the fab five later formed X-Factor version 1. <p>Founding Members: Cyclops, Marvel Girl, Beast, Angel, and Iceman
+While most of these adventures have been retconned or ignored by modern day canon, the “First Class” line up set the stage for what was the come.
+It introduced Hank McCoy as a brilliant jock and a bit of a prankster, Scott Summers as the shy and almost hesitant leader, Bobby Drake as the class clown, Jean Grey as the new girl on campus and prize pupil, and Warren Worthington III as the brash playboy who wasn't shy to say what was on his mind.
+This line up was also the longest running without any major shake ups, changing only when Havok and Polaris joined in the late ‘60’s. <p>The team fractured after everyone but Cyclops was captured by the mutant island Krakoa, leading to a whole new team taking the X-Men name for the first time.
+After years apart, they reformed in the ‘80’s as X-Factor before folding back into the main X-Men team in the early ‘90’s. <p>Key Members: Cyclops, Marvel Girl, Beast, Angel, and Iceman.